 Editor’s note: Topics for FFS will be collected for this particular functionality.

-It is FFS whether the Direct Communication Request message (step 1 in Figure 7.1.2.1-1) and the authentication messages (step 2 in Figure 7.1.2.1-1) belong to the same or different protocols.

 QoS is FFS.

 It is FFS whether there is a need for other mechanisms for IP address assignment (e.g. to assist service continuity between the direct path and the infrastructure path between the two UEs, or for the case of an isolated (i.e. non-relay) one-to-one communication).